-- (xxvii) Where necessary, a statement to the effect that the investment of the scheme may be concentrated in the securities of a single issuer or several issuers; - (xxviii) A statement to the effect that there is no guarantee or assurance of exact or identical replication at any time of the performance of the benchmark index; - (xxix) Circumstances that may lead to tracking errors and the related risks, and strategies employed in minimizing such errors; - (xxx) A warning that benchmark index composition may change and underlying securities may be delisted; - (xxxi) A warning in relation to any licensing conditions (including indemnity given to the index provider, if any) for using the benchmark index, and the contingency plan in the event of cessation of the availability of the benchmark index; - (xxxii) A warning of lack of discretion to adapt to market changes due to the inherent investment nature of index funds and that falls in the benchmark index are expected to result in corresponding falls in the value of the ETF; - (xxxiii) A statement on whether the index provider and the AMC of the scheme (or its connected persons) are independent of each other.
-If not, the means by which possible conflicts of interests may be addressed; and - (xvi) any other information which is relevant and material for investors to make an informed investment decision.
+- i.
+Where necessary, a statement to the effect that the investment of the scheme may be concentrated in the securities of a single issuer or several issuers. - ii.
+A statement to the effect that there is no guarantee or assurance of exact or identical replication at any time of the performance of the benchmark index. - iii.
+Circumstances that may lead to tracking errors and the related risks, and strategies employed in minimizing such errors. - iv.
+A warning that benchmark index composition may change and underlying securities may be delisted. - v.
+A warning in relation to any licensing conditions (including indemnity given to the index provider, if any) for using the benchmark index, and the contingency plan in the event of cessation of the availability of the benchmark index. - vi.
+A warning of lack of discretion to adapt to market changes due to the inherent investment nature of index funds and that falls in the benchmark index are expected to result in corresponding falls in the value of the ETF. - vii.
+A statement on whether the index provider and the AMC of the scheme (or its connected persons) are independent of each other.
+If not, the means by which possible conflicts of interests may be addressed. and - viii.
+Any other information which is relevant and material for investors to make an informed investment decision.

-PERFORMANCE BENCHMARKS FOR COLLECTIVE INVESTMENT SCHEMES
+CHAPTER 7 PERFORMANCE BENCHMARKS FOR COLLECTIVE INVESTMENT SCHEMES

-- 6. Performance Benchmarks for Collective Investment Schemes (CIS)58 - 6.1 The Asset Management Companies (AMCs) shall use the following performance benchmarks for the Collective Investment Schemes:
+Performance Benchmarks for Collective Investment Schemes (CIS)65

+7.1 The AMCs shall use the following performance benchmarks for the Collective Investment Schemes:

-No. Category of Fund Performance Benchmark 1 Money Market Scheme 70% three (3) months PKRV rates + 30% three (3) months average deposit rate of three (3)-AA rated scheduled Banks as selected by MUFAP 2 Islamic Money Market Scheme Three (3) months average deposit rates of three (3)-AA rated Islamic Banks or Islamic windows of Conventional Banks as selected by MUFAP 3 Sovereign Income Scheme Six (6) months PKRV rates 4 Shariah Compliant Sovereign Income Scheme Six (6) months PKISRV rates 5 Income Scheme Six (6) months KIBOR rates 6 Shariah Compliant Income Scheme Six (6) months average deposit rates of three (3)-A rated scheduled Islamic Banks or Islamic windows of Conventional Banks as selected by MUFAP 7 Aggressive Income Scheme One year KIBOR rates 8 Equity Scheme KSE-100 Index Or KSE-30 Index (Total Return Index) 9 Islamic Equity Scheme KMI-30 Index
+No. Category of Fund Performance Benchmark 1.
+Money Market Scheme 70% three (3) months PKRV rates + 30% three (3) months average deposit rate of three (3)-AA rated scheduled Banks as selected by MUFAP 2.
+Islamic Money Market Scheme Three (3) months average deposit rates of three (3)-AA rated Islamic Banks or Islamic windows of Conventional Banks as selected by MUFAP 3.
+Sovereign Income Scheme Six (6) months PKRV rates 4.
+Shariah Compliant Sovereign Income Scheme Six (6) months PKISRV rates 5.
+Income Scheme Six (6) months KIBOR rates 6.
+Shariah Compliant Income Scheme Six (6) months average deposit rates of three (3)- A rated scheduled Islamic Banks or Islamic windows of Conventional Banks as selected by MUFAP 7.
+Aggressive Income Scheme One year KIBOR rates 8.
+Equity Scheme KSE-100 Index Or KSE-30 Index (Total Return Index) 9.
+Islamic Equity Scheme KMI-30 Index 10.
+Balanced Scheme Combination of performance benchmark of Equity and Fixed Income/Money Market scheme on the basis of actual proportion held by the scheme.
+11. Asset Allocation Scheme Combination of performance benchmark of Equity and Fixed Income/Money Market scheme on the basis of actual proportion held by the scheme.
+OR Asset Allocation Scheme may also use a single benchmark i.e. equity market index or interbank interest rate benchmark rate with some premium.
+12. Fund of Funds Scheme Combination of benchmarks of underlying. schemes on the basis of actual investments by the scheme 13.
+Commodity Scheme 70% composition of daily closing US Dollar per ounce Gold at PMEX and 30% deposit rates of three (3)-AA rated scheduled banks as selected by MUFAP.
+14. Islamic Commodity Scheme Combination of 70% PKR base closing price of physical gold and 30% deposit rates of three (3)- AA rated scheduled Islamic Banks or Islamic windows of Conventional Banks as selected by MUFAP.
+15. Index Scheme Benchmark shall be the return of the Index tracked by the scheme

-58SECP Direction No. 27 of 2016 dated August 25, 2016
+$^{^{65}} SECP$ Direction No. 27 of 2016 dated August 25, 2016